enginma9/PyExecutor/Readme.md

 >>> with open( "project.py", "r" ) as file:
 >>>     text_window.setText( file.read() )
 ```
-OpenCTE.py just does that for you with a file chooser.
+OpenCTE.py does that for you with a file chooser.
 Nothing impressive, I just position it and turn off the frame to save screen space.
 It does not save files on its own, as its just intended for reference, but you can save its content if you're running it from python console or Executor window:
 ```
 from openCTE import text_window
 TW = text_window()